Road closures: Plenty for Mansfield and Ashfield drivers to watch out for

 Closures

-M1 southbound, J27 at Annesley to Junction 26 at Nuthall: Lane closures due to maintenance works, from January 13, at 8pm, to January 14, at 6am;
+M1 northbound, Junction 27, at Annesley, to J28: Lane closure due to maintenance works.
+From January 17, at 8pm, to January 18, at 6am;

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.